ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 ## My Personal POV & High-Level Concerns

-**This is my most recent presentation on the topic of why I'm I'm involved in the Self-Sovereign Identity movement, as part of a [#Foremembrance](https://twitter.com/hashtag/Foremembrance) this March during an SSI Meetup virtual event.
+**This is my most recent presentation on the topic of why I'm involved in the Self-Sovereign Identity movement, as part of a [#Foremembrance](https://twitter.com/hashtag/Foremembrance) this March during an SSI Meetup virtual event.
 I talk about some important historical context from WWII in the Netherlands, and how it is relevant to the impact and risk of COVID-19 for privacy and identity systems:**

 * Allen, Christopher (2020, 27 March).
 How to avoid another identity tragedy with SSI. [#SSI [#Foremembrance](https://twitter.com/hashtag/Foremembrance) #Opinion #Presentation, SSI Meetup].